imanhedeshy/the-box-server/docs/CONTRIBUTING.md

 - For any questions or discussions, feel free to open an issue or contact [Iman Hedeshy](https://github.com/imanhedeshy).

-Thank you for your interest in contributing to the BrainStation BOX server!
+Thank you for your interest in contributing to TheBOX!!

 - [Iman Hedeshy](https://github.com/imanhedeshy)